A Tutorial on 5G Positioning: Simulation Experiments

 The 5G positioning results are first analyzed with the heatmap of the positioning error in Fig.~\ref{fig:trajectory_heatmap}, complemented with the associated \acp{CDF} in Fig.~\ref{fig:trajectory_cdf} and the summary in Table~\ref{tab:trajectory}.
 Looking at the heatmaps in Fig.~\ref{fig:trajectory_heatmap}, higher errors are visible in the bottom left part and in the upper right part of the trajectory, where the visibility is poor, i.e., no LOS \acp{BS} or at most one are present (see Fig.~\ref{fig:BS_visibility}).
 The areas well covered by many \acp{BS}, such as the top-left and bottom-right portions of the trajectory, guarantee better positioning.
 We recall that at least two \acp{BS} are required to have one TDOA measurement; thus, having poor visibility conditions is detrimental to DL-TDOA methodology.
 On the other hand, AOA-based methods are highly susceptible to multipath, and the method of residuals described in Section~\ref{sec:measurement_impact} cannot be employed within the \ac{EKF}.
 Overall, the joint use of \ac{DL}-\ac{TDOA} and \ac{UL}-\ac{AOA} leads to better positioning, as the tracking algorithm is frequently updating the estimate with measurements, minimizing outage conditions and avoiding to rely on motion model prediction over long time periods.
 Table~\ref{tab:trajectory} depicts the overall accuracy of the trajectory, showing the need for higher \ac{BS} density to attain satisfactory results when solely relying on 5G measurements.

-A breakdown of the achieved UE position error according to the number of available DL-TDOA measurements ($M$) is reported in Fig.~\ref{fig:accuracyVSmeasurements}.
-Notice that with only one or two \ac{TDOA} measurements, the results are very poor as the information gain provided by the measurements in the EKF is limited by the unfavorable geometrical condition.
-Increasing the number of contemporary available measurements, the positioning results tend to become more and more accurate.
+A breakdown of the achieved UE position error according to the number of available DL-TDOA measurements $M$ is reported in Fig.~\ref{fig:accuracyVSmeasurements}.
+Notice that with only one or two \ac{TDOA} measurements, the results are very poor as the information gain provided by the measurements in the EKF is limited by the weak geometric condition.
+By increasing the number of simultaneously available measurements, as expected, the positioning accuracy improves.
 Having a number of measurements higher than 3 guarantees good accuracy ($\approx 1\,$m).
-This is a demonstration of the importance of having good visibility and coverage for unlocking precise positioning services.
+This confirms the importance of guaranteeing good visibility and coverage conditions for unlocking precise positioning services.